makoto/osaka/README.md

 <hr /><br />

-Please register your event to add it to the calendar.
+Feel free to register your event to add it to the calendar.
-Please avoid overlap with events that have a similar target audience.

 <div class="cta-container">
 <a href="https://forms.gle/WzTbzNfPt19PP6768" target="_blank" role="button"  class="cta">Submit an Event</a>
 </div>

 Have an idea?
 Looking for partners?
-Have something to offer?
-Use the ideation spreadsheet for collaboration on initiatives.
+You can use the ideation spreadsheet for collaboration on initiatives.

 <div class="cta-container">
 <a href="https://docs.google.com/spreadsheets/d/1D0eVhODW6Xp27R235uYg1jZjR3jGQjo_3RBR2RUjQDU/edit" target="_blank" class="cta">Suggest an Event</a>
 </div>

-Feel free to reach out via our [Telegram channel](https://t.me/joinchat/IzDHHxeJvuuFH78uXTf4HA) if you have any questions.
+Feel free to reach out via our [Telegram channel](https://t.me/joinchat/IzDHHxeJvuuFH78uXTf4HA) for discussion and inquiry.

 <br />